brimdata/zed/docs/lake/design.md

 Data objects may be either in row form (i.e., ZNG) or column form (i.e., ZST), or both forms may be present as a query optimizer may choose to use whatever representation is more efficient.
-When both row and column data objects are present, they must contains the same underlying Zed data.
+When both row and column data objects are present, they must contain the same underlying Zed data.

 Immutable objects are named as follows: